AxonJsLabs/Payments/README.md

 npm run test
 ```

-> Want to add your own gateway (e.g. NowPayments, IDPay)?
-Check the src/ folder and follow the structure.
+> Want to add your own gateway (e.g. NowPayments, IDPay, PayPal)?
+Check the lib/ folder and follow the structure.

 <p align="center" style="font-size: 20px"> <sub>Built with 💜 by the <a href="https://github.com/AxonJsLabs">AxonJsLabs</a> community</sub> </p>